CivicActions/ssp-toolkit/docs/ssp.md

 ### CM-7: Least Functionality

-> The organization:
->   a.
-Configures the information system to provide only essential capabilities;
-> and
->   b.
-Prohibits or restricts the use of the following functions, ports, protocols,
-> and/or services: [Assignment: organization-defined prohibited or restricted functions, ports, protocols, and/or services].

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: least functionality.